The X Factor (British TV series) series 12: Week 5: Quarter-Final (28/29 November)

 This week was the first single elimination of the series.

-The contestants performed two songs this week; one picked by the mentors and one picked by the viewers.
-The public voted on Twitter for the songs the contestants will perform.
-Each contestant had a choice of three songs and viewers could tweet a hashtag for the song they wanted them to sing.
+The act performed two songs this week; one picked by the mentors and one picked by the viewers.
+The public voted on Twitter for the songs the acts will perform.
+Each act had a choice of three songs and viewers could tweet a hashtag for the song they wanted them to sing.
 Voting opened at the end of the fourth live results show, and closed at midnight that night.